sindhujaReddy244/sign-in-with-google-and-upload-file/README.md

 # Sign-In-using-google-and-file-uploader

 This is a web application that allows users to sign in using Google authentication and upload files to a local directory of a web server.
 Users can view a list of all files uploaded using the same uploader and download files by clicking on them.
-The application is built using React and Node.js.
+The application is built using React JS and Node.js.

 ## Getting Started
 To get started with the project, clone the repository to your local machine and navigate to the project directory.